abdulahmad/NHLPA93Genesis/README.md

 2. In the `NHLPA93Genesis` folder, run `npm i` to install `node_modules`

-3. Copy the NHL Hockey (NHL93) Sega Genesis ROM file into the `NHLPA93Genesis` folder
+3. Copy the NHLPA Hockey 93 Sega Genesis ROM file into the `NHLPA93Genesis` folder

 4. Run `node .\extractAssets93.js <nhlpa93RomFileName>` to extract assets from the NHLPA Hockey 93 ROM file into the `Extracted` folder